tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-In modern Wicca, homosexuality is highly embraced. <mark fc>Although heteronormativity was a strict rule among Wiccans in the early-to-mid 20th century</mark>, newer Wiccan traditions often avoid or disregard the historical aversion to LGBT people.
+In modern Wicca, homosexuality is highly embraced. <mark fc=false>Although heteronormativity was a strict rule among Wiccans in the early-to-mid 20th century</mark>, newer Wiccan traditions often avoid or disregard the historical aversion to LGBT people.
 These new traditions often cite the charge of the Goddess, which states ["all acts of love and pleasure are my rituals"](https://en.wikipedia.org/wiki/Charge_of_the_Goddess#:~:text=all%20acts%20of%20love%20and%20pleasure%20are%20my%20rituals).
 Many queer Christians have found that the teachings of the church led them down the path of Wicca and witchcraft.

 </james>
 <comment id="wicca_homo">